Maria-Kisenga/SQLite/README.md

 # SQLite
-SQLite database integrated with Android Studio: Can register new user, login registered users and see list of registered users
+SQLite database integrated with Android Studio: Can register new user, login registered users, and see list of registered users.
+It also has a counting system that can be used in a voting system.